steveRepo/CF-Zone-Rules-Transfer/README.md

-# CF-Zone-Rules-Transfer
+# CF-Zone-Ruleset-Transfer
-Transfers CF Zone Rules from one zone to another
+Transfers CF Zone Ruleset from one zone to another